Stamp mill: Description

 A stamp mill consists of a set of heavy steel (iron-shod wood in some cases) stamps, loosely held vertically in a frame, in which the stamps can slide up and down.
 They are lifted by cams on a horizontal rotating shaft.
 As the cam moves from under the stamp, the stamp falls onto the ore below, crushing the rock, and the lifting process is repeated at the next pass of the cam.

 Each one frame and stamp set is sometimes called a "battery" or, confusingly, a "stamp" and mills are sometimes categorised by how many stamps they have, i.e. a "10 stamp mill" has 10 sets.
 They usually are arranged linearly, but when a mill is enlarged, a new line of them may be constructed rather than extending the line.
 Abandoned mill sites (as documented by industrial archaeologists) will usually have linear rows of foundation sets as their most prominent visible feature as the overall apparatus can exceed 20 feet in height, requiring large foundations.
 Stamps are usually arranged in sets of five.

 Some ore processing applications used large quantities of water so some stamp mills are located near natural or artificial bodies of water.
 For example, the Redridge Steel Dam was built to supply stamp mills with process water.
 The California Stamp made its major debut at the 1894 San Francisco midsummer fair.
 It was the first type that generated electricity, powered by a wood feed steam boiler.
 Steam started the wheels and belts turning; a generator that also was steam driven supplied the electricity for overhead lighting.
-This was a big plus for mining company, enabling more production time.
+This was a big plus for a mining company, enabling more production time.